Source: Except for the state map, which is real-time data, billionaires data is from the annual Forbes Billionaires List

-The total wealth of U.S. billionaires grew by $845 billion during the roughly first six months of the coronavirus pandemic -- a 29% spike in wealth.
+The total wealth of U.S. billionaires grew by $931 billion during the roughly first six months of the coronavirus pandemic -- a 32% spike in wealth.
 This increase in wealth is more than it would cost to send a stimulus check of $3,000 to every one of the roughly 330 million people in America.

 The total wealth of U.S. billionaires grew from $240 billion in 1990 (adjusted for inflation) to $4.18 trillion in March 2021.